bstefanescu/qutejs/web/doc/docs/plugins/form.md

 Also, an **`invalid`** class is added to the control element each time the validation fails for that element.
 When the validation passes the **`invalid`** class is removed.
 So you can use this class to change the appearance of the failing input.

-You can change the defualt validation reporting by setting a custom reporter.
+You can change the default validation reporting by setting a custom reporter.
 The custom reporter will be called each time a validation message update needs to be done for an element.

 The reporter have the following signature: **`function(element, message)`**, where `element` is the input element being validated and the `message` is the validation message.
 Note that the message can be empty if a previously invalid element is valid again (in this case the reporter should remove the validation error).

 ## Custom Validation Messages

 It is recommended to use your own validation messages in production.
-The default is to use built-in browser messages, but these are generic and different between browsers.
+The default is to use built-in browser messages, but these are generic and differs between browsers.

 To define a message mapping you should specify an object who's keys are the form element names and the value is an object of message types mapped to the actual messages.

 **Example:**

-Given this form:
+Given this q:

 ```xml
 <form q:validate={config}>